-So, with a small number of people, and in a small space, regular rituals were devised. to be honest, these rites aren’t that different from many others.
+In my case, with a small number of people, and in a small space, regular rituals were devised.
 As a member of Toutâ Galation, I’d be remiss not to post what is basically the official ritual format of the Toutâ.
 This is the kind of ritual that I like for holidays, and as I (slowly) start improving my Gaulish, I’ll be able to memorize the words to the rituals.
 It was created by Segomâros Widugeni (his name pops up a lot in Gaulish Polytheist discourse, and for good reason), who in turn was influenced by Ceisiwr Serith, and his book ‘Deep Ancestors’.

 To start, I wash my hands.
-I haven’t got to the point of making holy water, but I make a point of making my hands clean in a mundane fashion as well.
-What may differ from others is that I use a special soap (handmade and local, to boot) for rituals.
-As the Gaulish were using soap relatively early on (in contrast to the Romans, for example, who used olive oil) I feel like having ritual soap is my own take on the matter.
+I like to clean with a bar of soap.
+As the Gaulish were using soap relatively early on (in contrast to the Romans, for example, who used olive oil) it’s an easy way to add an improvised Gaulish touch.
 After washing my hands, while they are still wet, I take a small swipe at my forehead, then another down the sides of my face.

 I do this to remind myself of a few basic points of Gaulish worldview.
 One of those is doing things in threes.
-Which is common among Indo-European cultures in general, admittedly.
+Which is common among Indo-European cultures in general.
 The second is the high value that the Gauls are said to have placed on the head, believing it to be the seat of the soul.
-I normally perform rituals after a shower anyway, but the hand washing, along with the touches on the head have a special significance to me.
+I normally perform rituals after a shower anyway, but the hand washing, along with the touches on the head have a special significance.

 Upon swiping my forehead: Glanobritus (Clean Mind)